AnyLog-co/documentation/training/Session II (Deployment).md

 # Populating Data

+There are multiple ways to deliver data to nodes in the network, in this session data will be delivered in 2 methods:

-Data associated to different tables will be added to the 2 Operator nodes in the following manner:
+* Using a data generator, simulated data will be populated to the 2 operator nodes.

-* AnyLog Operator I  - A data generator creates simulated data on Operator Node I.
     * The data generator requires [Python](https://www.python.org/downloads/) pre-installed.
     * The data generator source code and documentation are available on Github: [Sample-Data-Generator](https://github.com/AnyLog-co/Sample-Data-Generator).
     * Advanced users can use other data generators.
 For example, by leveraging an [EdgeX deployment](https://github.com/AnyLog-co/lfedge-code).

-* AnyLog Operator II - receive data by subscribing to a 3rd-party MQTT broker.
+  The data generator will generate data that will be hosted on the 2 operators nodes in a database named **test** and a table named **ping senor**.

+* Operator I, will subscribe to a 3rd party broker (in addition to data received from the data generator).
+  The broker delivers data that will be associated with database **test** and 4 tables named **lightout1, lightout2, lightout3, lightout4**

 ## Using the data generator

 The data generator generates data and delivers the data via REST to one or more nodes.

 The destination node or nodes that receive the data are specified with the **CONN** parameter on the command line (either one or multiple, comma separated IP:Port values).

 Do the following on the node of Operator 1 (note that this process can be deployed on any node as data is transferred to the target node via REST):

-1. Modify the CONN information of the command below to the destination IP and Port.
+1. Modify the CONN information of the command below to the destination IP and Port of the 2 Operator Nodes.
-    Note: Use the IP and port on the Operator node which are designated as REST/External.
+    Note: Use the IP and port on the Operator nodes which are designated as REST/External.
 ```shell
 docker run -it --detach-keys=ctrl-d --network host \
    -e DATA_TYPE=ping \